Gaspard Ulliel: Death

-On 18 January 2022 at around 4:00 pm, Ulliel was critically injured while skiing at the La Rosière resort in Savoie, France, when he collided with another skier at an intersection between two blue/intermediate slopes after turning left, presumably to join his friends on an adjoining slope, and suffered serious brain trauma.
+On 18 January 2022 at around 4:00 pm, Ulliel was critically injured while skiing at the resort of La Rosière in Savoie, France, when he collided with another skier at an intersection between two blue/intermediate slopes after turning left, presumably to join his friends on an adjoining slope, and suffered serious brain trauma.
 Ulliel was airlifted by helicopter to the trauma unit of the Centre Hospitalier Universitaire Grenoble Alpes in nearby La Tronche, where he died the following day around 4:00 p.m. at the age of 37.
 According to French magazine Paris Match, Ulliel arrived brain dead at the hospital.
+Ulliel's parents along with his last partner, Gäelle Pietri, decided to donate his organs, saving the lives of six people.

 An investigation indicated that both skiers fell to the ground after the collision, and that Ulliel was motionless and unconscious when rescuers arrived.
-The director of the La Rosière resort, Jean Regaldo, told France's BFM TV that Ulliel was not wearing a helmet when rescuers arrived.
+La Rosière's director, Jean Regaldo, told France's BFM TV that Ulliel was not wearing a helmet when rescuers arrived.
 Helmets are not required on French ski slopes.
 Regaldo also said weather conditions were "perfect" at the time of the accident and that there were no rocks in the area of the collision, which he described as easily accessible.
 The other skier, a Lithuanian man in his forties, was wearing a helmet and was not injured.
 He told the investigators that the collision was not too violent.

 Upon hearing the Lithuanian skier and other eyewitnesses of the accident, the public prosecutor of Albertville, Anne Gaches, stated that wearing a helmet "would not necessarily have changed things", and that "it was not noted excessive speed, inappropriate behavior or fault of one of the two skiers".
-Following their testimonies, the prosecutor also declared that the two skiers evolved side by side and ran into each other.
+Following their testimonies, the prosecutor also declared that the two skiers were moving side by side when they collided.
 "For the moment, it is difficult to say whether it was the shock or the fall that led to Mr. Ulliel's death", she said.
 Gaches also stated that no autopsy would be performed on Ulliel's body.
 The resort offered psychological support for both the Lithuanian skier, who was very shocked, and for Ulliel's friends and relatives.
-Ulliel was on vacation at the resort with his ex-girlfriend, Gaëlle Pietri, and their six-year-old son.
+Ulliel was on vacation at the resort with his friends.